aggr3550r/aggr3550r/README.md

 - 🌱 I’m currently learning NestJS and Golang
 - 💞️ I’m looking to collaborate on Open source projects
 - 📫 To reach me send a mail to victoruc042@gmail.com
-- Company mail - team@kippa.africa
+- Company mail - victor@kippa.africa

 <!---
 aggr3550r/aggr3550r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.